How Divorce Differs in New York

 That changed in 2010, but there are still ways New York divorce laws differs from other states when it comes to family law.

-New York State is virtually the only jurisdiction in the country that considers “enhanced earning capacity” as part of the divorce case—basically putting value on degrees, licenses and awards earned during the marriage.
+New York State is virtually the only jurisdiction in the country that considers “enhanced earning capacity” as part of the divorce case—basically putting a value on degrees, licenses, and awards earned during the marriage.

-Eleanor B. Alter, an attorney with Kasowitz, Benson, Torres & Friedman, who used the “enhanced earning capacity” argument for a client whose husband won a Nobel Prize, doesn’t necessarily think the concept is a good one.
+Eleanor B. Alter, an attorney with Alter, Wolff & Foley, who used the “enhanced earning capacity” argument for a client whose husband won a Nobel Prize, doesn’t necessarily think the concept is a good one.

 “You’re trying to predict the future,” says Alter.